Earn your admission to join us in Switzerland

 Important: Applicants who are not Swiss residents and not carrying EU citizenship will need to enter Switzerland with a student visa issued by the Swiss consulate.
 Be sure to review our Application Calendar and Deadlines information.

 You can start your Webster application account here or submit an application via the common app.

 After you submit the online form, you can also email any missing documentation to firstname.lastname@example.org.

 Transfer students with prior university experience should go to this page for instructions.

 - Your high school transcript.
 The transcript(s) should document a minimum of three years of study, along with your grades.
 If your transcript is not provided in English by your school,

 we will need official English translations (certified by an accredited translator

 or notarized by a competent legal authority).
-Your most current transcript is adequate for an admissions decision, even if you did
+Your most current transcript is adequate for a provisional admissions decision, even